Impact of COVID-19… Guyanese students in Cuba request to return home

 Medical students and doctors on scholarships currently studying in Cuba are making a desperate call to the authorities in Guyana to return home.

-In light of their difficult plight, many have indicated their desire to return home while a few are unsure.
-Classes have since been put to a halt until further notice amid the Coronavirus outbreak currently wreaking havoc worldwide.
+In light of their difficult plight, many have indicated their desire to return home, while a few are unsure.
+Classes have since been halted until further notice amid the Coronavirus outbreak, currently wreaking havoc worldwide.

 The plea comes even as the Department of Public Service (DPS) reaffirmed its commitment to support Guyanese scholars studying overseas.